security-force-monitor/research-handbook/source/locations-specific.rst

 Locations
 #########

 Locations are unique places or positions.
-A named town or city can be a Location, as can an administrative area like a county, district or state.
+A named town or city can be a Location, as can an administrative area like a county, district or governorate.
 In fact, anything that be drawn on a map can be a Location: a specific point, a section of a road, a military line of control, and so on.

 Location: Summary of attributes